C Corp

 C Corp vs. S Corp

-A C Corp and an S Corp are both types of corporation and are very similar in how they are formed and run.
+A C Corp and an S Corp are both types of corporations and are very similar in how they are formed and run.
 Both corporations require a board of directors, corporate bylaws, annual meetings, and record of minutes.
 Both types of corporations protect their owners from personal liability and allow the sale of stock.

 The two biggest differences between a C Corp and an S Corp are the tax structure and the restrictions that each corporation is subject to.